nov-lang/nov/README.md

 And cleanup the repo

 Figure out what (first) backend to chose
-- **A language, probably C** but can be Zig or something else
+- **A language, probably C** but can be Zig or something else (JS)
-- A VM, a custom one or the JVM
+- A VM, a custom one or the JVM (or WASM)
   - a custom one allow support for JIT
 - Native, either unoptimized for fun or dig into LLVM

 Fix this README, add links where there should be e.g. for colored async above.

+Keep to the main features aka:
+- functional: functions are first class citizen
+- async: good and lightweight async support is mandatory
+- GC: nov should handle everything memory related
+- interoperability with C unless it harms the features above Keep Nov away from:
+- Really low level stuff aka assembly, kernel or drivers.
+Use zig instead.

 ## Proposals and stuff to add
 - make all variable constant, all functions pure and remove mut keyword (obviously)